 Unlike spirituality, religions translate one-size-fits-all truths already discovered by prophets.
 And now it’s passed on to you as a set of rules and dogmas.

 Religion and Spirituality: What They Have in Common

 Despite their differences, spirituality and religion have fundamental aspects in common.

-Mahatria, spiritual leader and trainer of Mindvalley’s A Journey To Infinitheism Quest, explains that the modern term religion is derived from the Latin words “re ligare” — again and origin.
-So the purpose of any religion is to lead you again to your origin — God.
+Mahatria Ra, spiritual leader and trainer of Mindvalley’s A Journey to Infinitheism Quest, explains that the modern term religion is derived from the Latin words “re ligare”—again and origin.
+So the purpose of any religion is to lead you back to your origin—God.

 In the same way, spirituality conveys the message that your origin is divinity, so being religious or spiritual implies living your life in ways that get you closer to your divine essence.

 Also, spiritual wisdom is universally present in every religion, translated into virtues like unity, forgiveness, compassion, righteousness, and service to others.If you don’t integrate spiritual wisdom into your day-to-day life, it remains an abstract concept. — @Mahatria Click To Tweet

 As you see, at the core of religion and spirituality are the highest principles of life.
 So, whether you are religious or spiritual, you want to integrate them into your daily choices.